yimialmonte/memory-game/README.md

-# Udacity Frontend Nanodegree First Project
+# Udacity Frontend Nanodegree Second Project

 This is the second project from Udacity Nanodegree Program.
 The Memory Game